rdkcentral/firebolt-certification-app/docs/Configurations.md

 ### Usage

-- Select the appropriate app type to ensure that tests are relevant and effective for the specific category of the application ### Usage

 - Select the appropriate app type to ensure that tests are relevant and effective for the specific category of the application (e.g.,'Firebolt').